tmyoda/bash-cluster-smi/README.md

 node7 node8
 ```

+Because of parallelization in background jobs (`&`), the order displayed depends on the mood of the GPU.

 ### Use this command from the terminal (Optional)

 Symbolic link to the system's search path, (e.g. `/usr/local/bin`)